SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.samplefilter/README-OpMode.md

 # SolarNode Operational Mode Datum Filter

 This component provides a way to evaluate expressions to toggle [operational modes][opmodes].
+When an expression evaluates to `true` the associated operational mode is activated.
+When an expression evaluates to `false` the associated operational mode is deactivated.

 # Use